canonical/cluster-api-k8s/templates/openstack/README.md

 | OPENSTACK_BASTION_MACHINE_FLAVOR | The Openstack flavor used to deploy the bastion machine. |
 | OPENSTACK_DNS_NAMESERVERS | The list of DNS nameservers to use for Openstack instances. |

-Feel free to use the [template-varaibles.rc] template to define the environment variables or [template-variables-devstack.rc] for [Devstack] environments.
+Feel free to use the [template-variables.rc] template to define the environment variables or [template-variables-devstack.rc] for [Devstack] environments.

 # Devstack